Braves vs. Brewers Player Props Betting Odds

 Contreras Stats

-- William Contreras has 83 hits with 18 doubles, a triple, 10 home runs and 33 walks.
-He has driven in 38 runs with one stolen base.
+- William Contreras has 85 hits with 19 doubles, a triple, 10 home runs, 33 walks and 38 RBI.
+He's also stolen one base.

 Contreras Recent Games